pmqs/zipdetails/README.md

 - `--scan`

-    Pessimistically scan the zip file loking for possible zip records.
+    Pessimistically scan the zip file looking for possible zip records.
 Can be error-prone.
 For very large zip files this option is slow.
 Consider using the `--walk` option first.
 See ["Advanced Analysis Options"](#advanced-analysis-options)